CraveSmart Emblem CraveSmart

 Best Ways to Enjoy Them

 These blondies are best straight from the fridge.
-Eat them as-is, add white chocolate if you want a sweeter version, or drizzle a little Biscoff on top when you’re feeling reckless.
+Eat them as-is, add white chocolate if you want a sweeter version, or drizzle a little Biscoff on top when you want something richer.

 Inspiration